 Woodbury's Water Source

-During this flow through the rock, the water dissolves some of the minerals embedded there.
-The only major impact we see in our water is from the limestone, where we pick up calcium.
-The calcium from the limestone is the major contributor to the hardness in Woodbury's water.
+As water moves through the soil and rock, it dissolves some of the minerals.
+One of those minerals is calcium.
+Calcium is the major contributor to the hardness in Woodbury's water.
 Hardness is the measure of dissolved minerals that are in the water.
 The hardness of the water in Woodbury is approximately 13.5 grains.
 This is considered medium hard.

 - Help identify land uses and potential sources of contamination on your property (wells, tanks, septic systems, hazardous wastes, etc.).